MusicalPatterns/cli/README.md

 Each of these roll-ups also includes two other webpack configs: `webpack.common` and `webpack.self`.
 Common is common to all repos.
-Self is optional - if you create a `webpack.self ` in your repo it will use it, but it's not necessary.
+Self is provided by the repo itself (or shared with it by some service, such as `@musical-patterns/playroom`).

 ## typescript